James Newman (actor)

-James Milo Newman (born James Myron Newman; January 22, 1992) is an American former actor.
+James Milo Newman (born James Myron Newman; January 22, 1992) is an American former actor and current sports executive.
 He played Tony Snyder on the US MTV television teen drama Skins.
 Newman's first acting experience was auditioning for Skins.
 He had previously planned to fight in the Golden Gloves boxing tournament (he had once boxed with Yuri Foreman).

-Newman is currently the General Manager of Paris Basketball in the Euroleague.
+After ending his acting career, Newman became a sports executive, notably as general manager of Paris Basketball.
+In 2025, he was appointed general manager of the Sydney Kings.

 Personal life

 Newman was raised in Greenwich Village, New York.
 He is the son of actress Antonia Beresford Dauphin and producer Peter Ross Newman.
 His maternal grandmother, Ruda Dauphin (née Podemska), was the president of film production company Odeon International.

 His maternal step-grandfather was English novelist Marc Brandel, the son of writer J. D. Beresford.
 His parents had a Jewish wedding.
 His brother is actor Griffin Newman.

-For years he attended Camp Greylock in Massachusetts.

-His character on Skins was portrayed by Jesse Eisenberg on a Saturday Night Live sketch parodying the show.

-Newman has not appeared in television or film since the cancellation of Skins and subsequently worked in sports recruitment in France.